Valerie Harper, TV’s sassy, lovable Rhoda, dies at 80

 She reunited with Moore in a 2000 TV film, “Mary and Rhoda.”
 In 2013, there was an even grander reunion: Harper and Moore were back together along with fellow “MTM” alumnae Leachman, White and Georgia Engel to tape an episode of White’s hit comedy, “Hot in Cleveland.”
 It was the ensemble’s first acting job together in more than 30 years and during a news conference Harper cited a valuable lesson: The character of Rhoda, she said, pointing to Moore, “taught me to thank your lucky stars for a fabulous friend.”

-Frazier Moore, a long-time television writer for The Associated Press, was the principal writer of this obituary.
+Frazier Moore, a long-time television writer for The Associated Press who retired in 2017, was the principal writer of this obituary.
+AP Television Writer Lynn Elber contributed.